abdenlab/jointly-hic/README.md

 ![logo](./logo.png)

 Welcome to `jointly-hic`, a Python tool for jointly embedding Hi-C 3D chromatin contact matrices into the same vector space.
-Whether you're a researcher, developer, or enthusiast, this toolkit is designed to help you integrate and analyze multi-sample Hi-C datasets efficiently and effectively.
+This toolkit is designed to help you analyze multi-sample Hi-C datasets efficiently and integrate epigenetic data (ATAC-seq, RNA-seq, ChIP-seq) effectively.

 ## Table of Contents
 - [Introduction](#introduction)